cordova-rtc/cordova-plugin-iosrtc/docs/Building.md

 #### Capacitor

 When adding ios support using `npx cap add ios` the bitcode setting mentioned above will need to be set to 'NO' for the App project.
 Also see above for CocoaPods concerns since `pod install` will run every time you do `npx cap sync ios`

-#### Apple Store Submission

-You should strip simulator (i386/x86_64) archs from WebRTC binary before submit to Apple Store.
-We provide a handy script to do it easily. see below sections.

-credit: The script is originally provided via `react-native-webrtc` by [@besarthoxhaj](https://github.com/besarthoxhaj) in [#141](https://github.com/react-native-webrtc/react-native-webrtc/issues/141), thanks!

-###### Capacitor
-Using Capacitor; The plugins will be in the node_modules folder so ios_arch will be run in `node_modules/cordova-plugin-iosrtc/extra`

-> node node_modules/cordova-plugin-iosrtc/extraios_arch.js --list
-> node node_modules/cordova-plugin-iosrtc/extraios_arch.js --simulator

-You will need to remove and add ios platform again.

-###### Meteor

-Using Meteor; The plugins will be in the node_modules folder so ios_arch.js will be run in `.meteor/local/cordova-build/node_modules/cordova-plugin-iosrtc/extra/`

-> node .meteor/local/cordova-build/node_modules/cordova-plugin-iosrtc/extra/ios_arch.js --list
-> node .meteor/local/cordova-build/node_modules/cordova-plugin-iosrtc/extra/ios_arch.js --simulator

-You will need to copy manually the updated WebRTC file, since remove/add platform does not work like cordova:
-> cp .meteor/local/cordova-build/node_modules/cordova-plugin-iosrtc/lib/WebRTC.framework/WebRTC .meteor/local/cordova-build/platforms/ios/*/Plugins/cordova-plugin-iosrtc/WebRTC.framework/WebRTC